Dallas Cowboys vs. Las Vegas Raiders NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Over/under insights

-- Dallas' games this season have gone over 50.5 points five of 10 times.
+- Dallas and its opponents have gone over the current 51.5-point total in five of 10 games this season.

-- Las Vegas and its opponents have combined to score more than 50.5 points in five of 10 games this season.
+- Las Vegas has combined with its opponents to score more than 51.5 points in five of 10 games this season.

-- The two teams combine to score 51.6 points per game, 1.1 more than the over/under in this contest.
+- The combined points per game average of the two teams, 51.6, is 0.1 points greater than Thursday's over/under.

-- The 47.6 combined points per game that these two squads have allowed this season are 2.9 fewer than the 50.5 over/under in this contest.
+- This contest's total is 3.9 points above the 47.6 these two squads combine to allow per game this season.

-- The Cowboys and their opponents have scored an average of 52.4 points per game in 2020, 1.9 more than Thursday's total.
+- Cowboys games this season feature an average total of 52.4 points, a number 0.9 points higher than Thursday's over/under.

-- The 50.5 total in this game is 2.0 points above the 48.5 average total in Raiders games this season.
+- In 2020, games involving the Raiders have averaged a total of 48.5 points, 3.0 fewer than this game's set over/under.

 Cowboys stats and trends

-- The Cowboys have been favored by 7.5 points or more two times this season and covered the spread in one of them.
+- The Cowboys have covered the spread once this season when favored by 7.5 points or more (in two chances).

-- Dallas has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).
+- Dallas has hit the over in 50% of its opportunities this year (five times over 10 games with a set point total).

-- When Dallas scores more than 26.2 points, it is 6-0 against the spread and 5-1 overall.
+- When Dallas records more than 26.2 points, it is 6-0 against the spread and 5-1 overall.

-- In games that Dallas totals more than 352.9 yards, the team is 8-0 against the spread and 7-1 overall.
+- In games that Dallas churns out over 352.9 yards, the team is 8-0 against the spread and 7-1 overall.

 - The Cowboys have turned the ball over three more times (15 total) than the Raiders have forced a turnover (12) this season.